arnab-logs/shell-scripting-list-available-resources/README.md

 Before using this script, make sure:

-✅ AWS CLI is installed
+- ✅ AWS CLI is installed
-✅ You’ve configured your credentials using `aws configure` ✅ You have the required permissions for the AWS services you're querying
+- ✅ You've configured your credentials using `aws configure`
+- ✅ You have the required permissions for the AWS services you're querying

 ---